 Office Labs rolled out a plugin for Outlook called FAD or Forgotten Attachment Detector a couple of years ago.
 It used to check your mail to find if you intended to send an attachment with the mail.
 Well, its no magic, It’s based on some keywords like attachment, find in attachment, etc

 After you hit send, the FAD checks if there is any keyword indicating that.
-If yes, a warning message is displayed to you with a snippet of where all you had mentioned keywords like that.
+If yes, a warning message is displayed to you with a snippet of where you mentioned keywords like that.
 You can always reconfigure according to your writing habits.
 Though you should always make sure you collect documents before sending mails (that’s one tip for Email management ), this will act as a final check.

 Fast forward today, this feature is built into Outlook.
-Follow the steps to enable or disable the Forgotten Attachment Reminder in Outlook
+Follow the steps to enable or disable the Forgotten Attachment Reminder in Outlook.

 - Click on File > Options > Mail

 - Select the checkbox which says—Warn me when I send a message that may be missing an attachment.

 - Click on the Ok button to save the option.

 The only thing missing here is the keyword, which is awkward.
 Microsoft should have allowed end-users to have their own choices for detecting attachment.